Lugdunum3D/LugBench-API/README.md

 # Run the API

-To start the API, type de command line below.
+To start the API, type the command lines below.

 ```
+export AUTH_TOKEN="your_auth_token"
 npm start
 ```